Maui Ocean Center’s Night at the Reef: Incredible Corals

 A special underwater robotic camera from the Hawaiian Islands Humpback Whale National Marine Sanctuary (HIHWNMS) and the National Oceanic and Atmospheric Administration (NOAA) will be in the Discovery Pool during the event, sending back live imaging of coral spawning.
-Footage from previous Coral Spawning events will also be shown throughout the evening.
+Footage from previous spawning events will also be shown throughout the evening.

-Admission is $28.00 for adults and $23.00 for children ages 3-12, with discounts for members and kama‘aina with valid ID.
+Admission including tax is $28.00 for adults and $23.00 for children ages 3-12, with discounts for members and kama‘aina with valid ID.
 Advance reservations are recommended as space is limited for this exclusive event.
 To reserve, call (808) 270-7088.
-Reservations open to aquarium members on June 25 and to the general public on June 27.

 Corals spawn in response to multiple environmental, biological and physical cues; while live coral spawning is expected to occur on July 28, 2014 it is not guaranteed.